GitHub4Eddy/p1_monitor/README.md

 - Total Gas (m³)
 - Total Waterflow (m³)

-Energy Panel:
-The Energy consumption and energy production are added to the HC3 energy panel.
-Use the child devices Todays Consumption and Todays Production to store energy data (kWh) in the Energy Panel.
-And use the child devices Consumption and Production for instantaneous power (Watt) in the Energy Panel.

 Interval:
 It is possible to process messages from the smart meter every second.
 Of course, this is only possible if the smart meter actually sends a message every second.
 This can be turned on via the ztatz software P1 port configuration page via the "maximum processing speed" option.
 Note that this gives a higher load on the Rpi (or Docker).
 It has been tested on the Rpi3/Rpi4 and works well on it.
 Older or other RPIs have not been tested.